waynewbishop/bishop-algorithms-swift/README.md

 Usage
 --------------------
-Individuals are welcome to use the code in commercial and open-source projects.
-As a courteously, please provide attribution to <a href="http://www.waynebishop.com" target="_blank">waynewbishop.com</a>.
+Individuals are welcome to use the code with commercial and open-source projects.
+As a courtesy, please provide attribution to <a href="http://www.waynebishop.com" target="_blank">waynewbishop.com</a>.
 For more information, review the complete <a href="https://github.com/waynewbishop/SwiftStructures/blob/master/License.md" target="_blank">license agreement</a>.

 Branches